 To figure out what is specifically causing the brown leaves on your Zebra Plant, we have put together this extensive guide which goes over how to diagnose the problem, as well as how to treat and prevent the issue from happening again.

-Underwatering is a common cause of brown leaves
+Underwatering is a common cause

 If you notice that your Zebra Plant is developing light brown spots or dry crispy edges on the leaves, then it is likely that a consistent lack of water has caused the problem.
 Although Zebra Plants don’t like having really soggy soil, they also don’t like their potting mix being too dry for longer periods of time.
 They like to have slightly moist soil so watering little but often is the way to go.